 - Matching 401(k) plan for all employees

-- Supplemental insurance policies for life, disability, as well as critical illness, hospital indemnity and accident insurance plans for full-time employees
+- Supplemental insurance policies for life, disability, critical illness, hospital indemnity and accident insurance plans for full-time employees

 - Flexible spending account plans for full-time employees

 - Minimum essential coverage health insurance plan for all employees

 - Electronic medical records and mobile devices for all clinicians